Pupil Premium - 2022/23

 * Children with parents in the Armed Forces.

 The Government provides funding, the Pupil Premium, to allow schools to put interventions into place to try and close the gap between disadvantaged students and their peers (DfE 2018).
 The government also allocates funding called the ‘Catch-Up’ premium; for all Year 7 students who enter secondary school below expected outcomes in English and Mathematics.
-Theis funding has been replaced with the 'COVID Catch-up' premium and is estimated to be £108,000 for 2020/2021.
+This funding has been replaced with the 'COVID Catch-up' premium and is estimated to be £133,000 for 2022-2023.

 In 2019, a report published by the Education Policy Institute (EPI) found that disadvantaged pupils in England still fall behind their more affluent peers in terms of their academic achievement.
 In 2018 the disadvantaged gap widened by 0.6 per cent.
 The Progress 8 score for disadvantaged students nationally is -0.44 whereas for non-disadvantaged students it is 0.13.
 ‘If current slow rates of progress in gap narrowing are maintained, the gap in English and Mathematics would take well over 100 years to close’ (EPI, 2018).